Loyola Ramblers men's basketball: NCAA tournament results

 The Ramblers have appeared in eight NCAA tournaments.
 Their combined record is 15–7.
 They were National Champions in 1963.
 On March 24, 2018, the Ramblers defeated Kansas State 78–62 to advance to play in their second Final Four in school history.

 NIT results

-The Ramblers have appeared in five National Invitation Tournaments.
+The Ramblers have appeared in seven National Invitation Tournaments.
 They reached the championship game twice, and won the third place consolation game once.
-Their combined record is 6–5.
+Their combined record is 9–6.

 CBI results

 The Ramblers have appeared in the College Basketball Invitational (CBI) once, winning it in 2015.
 Their record is 5–0.

 Retired numbers

 As of 2022, eight players have had their jerseys retired by the school.